oemof/tespy/doc/using_tespy/components.rst

         are applied and which optional equations can be applied using the component parameters.
         """

+        def component(self):
+            return 'name of your component'

 Attributes
 ^^^^^^^^^^

-The attr method must return a dictionary with the attributes you want to specify.
-The keys represent the attributes and the respective values the type of data_container used.
-Using the data_container attributes it is possible to add defaults.
+The attr method must return a dictionary with the attributes you want to use for your component.
+The keys represent the attributes and the respective values the type of data container used for this attribute.
+Using the data container attributes it is possible to add defaults.
 Defaults for characteristic lines or characteristic maps are loaded automatically by the component initialisation method of class :code:`component`.

-ADD DEFAULT CHAR DESCRIPTION
+For more information on the default characteristics consider this
+:ref:`chapter <using_tespy_characteristics_label>`.

 .. code:: python